 My buddy Ferenc was backpacking through Southeast Asia, making money advertising with Google Adsense on his photography website.

 My friend Katie was working on private yachts as a chef, island hopping around the Caribbean and Mediterranean.

 I thought if they could make money traveling like this, so could I!

 Saving Money To Travel

-My family isn’t wealthy, and I’ve never had a trust fund.
-According to US statistics I was considered lower-middle class, a single dude living in South Florida working 2 jobs earning about $30k per year.
+My family isn’t wealthy (by American standards), and I’ve never had a trust fund.
+According to US statistics I was lower-middle class, a single dude living in South Florida working 2 jobs earning about $30k per year.

-How could I possibly save money to travel the world for a whole year living on that?
+How could I possibly save money to travel the world for a year living on that?